 All accepted incoming and returning nursing students receive an email about School of Nursing and UVA-specific financial aid before their arrival on Grounds.
-All students demonstrating financial need who complete the FAFSA are considered for the School of Nursing scholarships after admission offers are made.
+All students demonstrating financial need who complete a Free Application for Federal Student Aid (FAFSA) are considered for the School of Nursing scholarships after admission offers are made.

 Students may also apply for other School or University awards for nursing or interdisciplinary research projects, presentations, and study abroad programs.